Dog meat consumption in South Korea: Legal status

 In 2008, the Seoul Metropolitan Government proposed a recommendation to the national government to add dogs to the list of livestock whose slaughter is regulated by law.
-However, activist groups attacked the proposal as legitimizing or legalizing the trade in dog meat.
-The city dropped the proposal, but an official from the national government was quoted as saying “It’s the sole idea of the city.
+Activist groups opposed the proposal as legitimizing or legalizing the trade in dog meat.
+The city dropped the proposal, but an official from the national government was quoted as saying "It's the sole idea of the city.
 We have not been consulted at all ...
-I don’t think we are planning to even consider this option.”
+I don't think we are planning to even consider this option."

 In June 2018, the municipal court of the city of Bucheon ruled that killing dogs for their meat was illegal.
 The landmark decision came after much criticism from animal advocates in the country.
-The court case was brought forward by animal rights group Coexistence of Animal Rights on Earth (Care) against a dog farm, which they said was killing animals without a real reason.
+The court case was brought forward by animal rights group Coexistence of Animal Rights on Earth (Care) against a dog farm, which they said "was killing animals without a real reason".

 On September 27, 2021, South Korean President Moon Jae-in raised the possibility of a ban on dog meat consumption in the country.

+On November 17, 2023, the ruling People Power Party declared their plans for a ban of the consumption of dog meat in the country.
+If the proposed bill was enacted by the end of the year, dog meat would have been prohibited by 2027.
+Lawmaker Yu Eui-dong stated that they would "provide full support to farmers, butchers and other businesses facing closure or transition" from the law.

+On January 9, 2024, the National Assembly of Korea passed a law criminalizing the raising or slaughtering of dogs for consumption and the sale and distribution of dog meat, effective 2027.

+According to the bill, those who violate the law by raising and butchering dogs will be subject to a maximum three-year prison term or a fine of up to 30 million won ($22,768), while those distributing dog meat can face up to two years behind bars or a maximum fine of 20 million won.